Executive Order 14151: Other actions

 On February 14, the Department of Education put out a letter accusing American educational institutions of discriminating against white and Asian students based on race, and ordering a halt to any "hiring, promotion, compensation, financial aid, scholarships, prizes, administrative support, discipline, housing, graduation ceremonies, and all other aspects of student, academic, and campus life" that was related to DEI.

 Attorney General Pam Bondi ordered the Department of Justice to criminally investigate any company with a DEI policy.
 In April 2025, the Department of Justice terminated a landmark civil rights settlement with the State of Alabama to address serious health risks posed by Lowndes County's inadequate sanitation systems.
 The department claimed that the Biden-era agreement violated President Trump's proscription of DEI initiatives.

 The Internal Revenue Service reportedly deleted any mention of diversity, equity, or inclusion from its procedural handbook.

 In June 2025, Secretary of Defense Pete Hegseth announced that USNS Harvey Milk would be renamed.
 Milk, who served in the US Navy during the Korean War, was also a gay rights activist and himself a homosexual.
 The ship was subsequently renamed USNS Oscar V. Peterson.
 The United States Military Academy ordered the shutdown of all student "affinity" groups - student organizations oriented towards racial minorities, women, and/or LGBT people.
 The National Cryptologic Museum covered up plaques celebrating women and people of color who had served the NSA, and the United States Army Women's Museum covered up a poster celebrating the contributions of transgender soldiers.

 The Defense Intelligence Agency and the Cybersecurity and Infrastructure Security Agency also reportedly dissolved their employee affinity groups, with the former also ceasing all recognition of Martin Luther King Day, Holocaust Remembrance Day, Black History Month, Pride Month, and other similar civil-rights related holidays.
 The Central Intelligence Agency and Federal Bureau of Investigation both dissolved their diversity offices, with the former reportedly also dissolving all employee affinity groups (see above) and compiling lists of every employee that was part of one.

 Employees at NASA were instructed by headquarters to "drop everything" in favor of using the time to scrub NASA websites of anything relating to diversity, underrepresented minority groups, and/or women (such as women in leadership).

 The National Science Foundation compiled an internal list of words the presence of which in a research paper, grant application, or other relevant documentation, would flag a project and put its funding under review.
 Words that would initiate a review included "women", "female", "gender", "bipoc", "LGBT", "disability", "hate speech", and "trauma", among others.

 The National Endowment for the Arts (NEA) imposed restrictions on grant applications to comply with the order barring federal funds for programs focused on DEI or used to "promote gender ideology".

+In December 2025, ProPublica reported that after the signing of EO 14151, more than 1000 nonprofits rewrote the mission statements in their tax filings to remove references to DEI efforts.